List of Austin Powers characters: Robin Swallows

 Robin Swallows (née Spitz) is an employee of Dr. Evil, who Austin encounters during a party in his apartment in 1969.
 She flirts with Austin while an assassin sneaks up to kill him.
-When Austin looks in her eyes he sees a man holding a throwing knife and uses Robin to block the attack.
+When Austin looks in her eyes, he sees a man holding a throwing knife and uses Robin to block the attack.
 However, like Mustafa, she is shown to be incredibly difficult to kill; she is stabbed in the back, shot with an MP40, blasted with a bazooka, and falls out a window and over the edge of a building landing on her face, all of which fail to kill her.

-Her plan to distract Austin while an assassin sneaks up behind him and Austin seeing the assassin reflected in her eyes is a direct reference to the pre-credits opening of Goldfinger, where Bond survives an identical assassination attempt.
+Her plan to distract Austin while an assassin sneaks up behind him and Austin seeing the assassin reflected in her eyes is a direct reference to the pre-credits opening of Goldfinger, where Bond survives a similar assassination attempt.